Bec Abbey: First foundation

 The abbey was founded in 1034 by Saint Herluin, (Note: Not to be confused with Herluin, father of Odo of Bayeux and Robert of Mortain) whose life was written by Gilbert Crispin, Abbot of Westminster, formerly of Bec, and collated with three other lives by Milo Crispin.
 Abbey construction began in 1034 and continued through 1035.
 Further lands were added through 1040.
 Saint Herluin was a Norman knight who in about 1031 left the court of Gilbert, Count of Brionne, to devote himself to a life of religion: the commune of Le Bec Hellouin preserves his name.
 One hundred and thirty-six monks made their profession while Herluin was in charge.

-With the arrival of Lanfranc of Pavia, Bec became a focus of 11th century intellectual life.
+Already an important part of the revival of Norman monasticism, with the arrival of Lanfranc of Pavia, Bec became a focus of 11th century intellectual life.
 Lanfranc, who was already famous for his lectures at Avranches, came to teach as prior and master of the monastic school, but left in 1062, to become abbot of St. Stephen's Abbey, Caen, and later Archbishop of Canterbury.
 He was followed as abbot by Anselm, also later an Archbishop of Canterbury, as was the fifth abbot, Theobald of Bec.
 Many distinguished ecclesiastics, probably including the future Pope Alexander II and Saint Ivo of Chartres, were educated in the school at Bec.

 The life of the founder (Vita Herluini) was written by Gilbert Crispin.
 Archbishop Lanfranc also wrote a Chronicon Beccense of the life of Herlui.
 Milo Crispin's biography of the first four abbots was published at Paris in 1648.

 The followers of William the Conqueror supported the abbey, enriching it with extensive properties in England.
-Bec also owned and managed St Neots Priory as well as a number of other British foundations, including Goldcliff Priory in Monmouthshire founded in 1113 by Robert de Chandos.
-The village of Tooting Bec, now a London suburb, is so named because the abbey owned the land.
+Bec also owned and managed St Neots Priory, now in Cambridgeshire, as well as a number of other British foundations, including Goldcliff Priory in Monmouthshire founded in 1113 by Robert de Chandos.
+The village of Tooting Bec, now a London suburb in Wandsworth, is so named because the abbey owned the land.

 Bec Abbey was the original burial place of the Empress Matilda, whose bones were later transferred to Rouen Cathedral, where they remain.

 Bec Abbey was damaged during the Wars of Religion and left a ruin in the French Revolution but the 15th-century St. Nicholas Tower (Tour Saint-Nicolas) from the medieval monastery is still standing.